alicja-begovic/alicja-begovic/README.md

 I work on my Love Calculator to better understand React & Typescript, and also on a simple Newsletter.

-## Technologies which I use in projects
+## Technologies that I use in projects

 - HTML,
 - CSS,